ollllliver/microservice-architecture-camunda-kafka-springapps-postgres/README.md

 Additionally, it shows how to auto-wire a `SpringTopicSubscription` bean as well as open and close a subscription after the application has been started.

-> This example is based on the [Order Handling Example](../../../clients/java/order-handling).
+> This example is based on the [External Task Client Spring Boot Starter: Order Handling Example](https://github.com/camunda/camunda-bpm-examples/tree/master/spring-boot-starter/external-task-client/order-handling-spring-boot).

 ## Please show me the important parts!